Posts

 3. Spiral Drill Pipe

-• Description: This type features a spiral groove along its length, designed to reduce friction and wear during drilling.
+• Description: This type features a spiral groove that reduces friction and wear during drilling.

 • Application: Used in operations where friction reduction is critical.